dmauser/azure-virtualwan/natvpn-over-er/README.md

  - 100.64.1.0/24 is the NAT address prefix associated with the Spoke4 VNET.
  - 100.64.2.0/24 is the NAT address prefix associated with the extended branch.
 - Traffic between Extended-Branch and all vWAN-connected spokes (1,2,3 and 4) will always go over IPSec over ER and get translated to 100.64.2.0/24 (as source) when hits any of those VNETS.
 On the other way, vWAN-connected spokes will reach Extended-Branch using IPSec over ER but only Spoke4 VNET gets translated to 100.64.2.0/24.
 The remaining spoke VNETs 1,2 and 3 will retain their address space (see connectivity tests output for more information)
-- Branch (10.100.0.0/24) has an NVA OPNSense preconfigured with S2S VPN reaching both vWAN VPN Gateway instances using private IPs 192.168.1.4 and 192.168.1.5.
+- The Branch (10.100.0.0/24) has an NVA OPNSense preconfigured with S2S VPN reaching both vWAN VPN Gateway instances using private IPs 192.168.1.4 and 192.168.1.5.
-  - Note that **OPNsense** used as VPN Server has **username:root** and **password:opnsense** and its accessible via HTTPS over its public IP associated to the untrusted NIC.
+  - Note that **OPNsense** used as VPN Server has **username:root** and **password:opnsense** and its accessible via HTTPS over its public IP associated with the untrusted NIC.
   - A BGP session is configured between the VTI interfaces (10.200.0.1) and both vWAN VPN Gateway instances BGP IPs 192.168.1.14 and 192.168.1.15.  **Note** that VPN GW BGP IPs may be different during your provisioning.
 There are cases that those IPs can be set to 192.168.1.12 and 192.168.1.13.
   - OPNSense advertises 10.3.0.0/24 and 10.0.0.0/8 and has ASN set to 65510.
   - You have to advertise the 10.3.0.0/24 (overlapping with Azure) in order to vWAN VPN Gateway NAT rule to translate it to 100.64.2.0/24.
-  - **Special note** BGP over APIPA does not work over NAT, you have to use default BGP IP addresses vWAN VPN Gateway .14 and .15
+  - :point_right: **Special note:** BGP over APIPA does not work over NAT, you have to use default BGP IP addresses vWAN VPN Gateway .14 and .15
  - This lab creates two Expressroute circuits and requires you to provision them with an ER connectivity provider.
 In this particular lab, I used MegaPort Cloud Router (MCR) to connect both ER circuits.
  - All VMs are Linux Ubuntu accessible via SSH restricted by your Public IP (see $mypip parameter) or using Serial Console.